 Student life at Grinnell is

-- Close-knit: About 85 percent of students live in a residence hall, language or project house, or off-campus house — so they really get to know one another well.
+- Close-knit: About 85 percent of students live in a residence hall, language or project house, or college-owned house — so they really get to know one another well.
 Residence halls are small — most house 50–60 students of all class years, majors, and backgrounds, making each hall floor feel almost like a big, diverse family.

 - Exceptionally rich: 500 free events on campus annually afford more choices than even at many large universities.